ncatlab/nlab-content/pages/6/1/0/3/3016/content.md

 ## Examples

-For an (incomplete) list of examples of topics for which the $n$POV has proven to be a useful perspective see
+For an (incomplete) list of examples of topics for which the $n$POV has proven to be a useful perspective, see

 * [[applications of (higher) category theory]]